Jiimjeam/WST-SAS/README.md

-# add central app admin
+# add central app admin using php artisan tinker
         use App\Models\Admin;
         use Illuminate\Support\Facades\Hash;
         You sent